spotweb/spotweb/change.md

 ## Scope

-This file summarizes the main changes that were made during the local Spotweb work on March 13, 2026.
+This file summarizes the main changes that were made during the local Spotweb work on March 13 and March 14, 2026.

 ## Core / Architecture